-Figure 1 The network architecture of the center-surround model. (a) We simulated several populations representing non-overlapping locations in primary visual cortex (dashed cicrles), covering distinct locations of the visual field.
+Figure 1.
+The network architecture of the center-surround model. (a) We simulated several populations representing non-overlapping locations in primary visual cortex (dashed cicrles), covering distinct locations of the visual field.
 Each population was simulated as a ring of neurons considered to span an orientation hypercolumn, i.e. containing a set of columns with a complete ordered sequence of orientation preferences.
-One population ("C") corresponded to the centre of visual stimulation; the others corresponded to the visual surround ("S").
-Scale bar: 1 mm (b) Excitatory (triangles) and inhibitory neurons (circles) in each population were arranged in orientation columns around the ring, with preferred orientations indicated by coloured bars.
+One population ("C") corresponded to the centre of visual stimulation; the others corresponded to the visual surround ("S"). (b) Excitatory (triangles) and inhibitory neurons (circles) in each population were arranged in orientation columns around the ring, with preferred orientations indicated by coloured bars.
 Local excitatory and inhibitory connections within each population, as well as long-range excitatory connections between populations, were modelled as Gaussian fields over difference in preferred orientation (curves in b).
 For simplicity only projections from a single population are shown ("C" ring; upper); connections were made identically within and between each population in the model. (c) Connections from single neurons were made both within a column, and between populations.
 Excitatory neurons within a column were distributed evenly across several subnetworks (SSNs; see Methods for details of parameters).
-A proportion of local excitatory synapses was reserved to be made only with other neurons within the same SSN (P+) .
-Long-range excitatory connections were also sensitive to SSN membership, under the parameter P_M .
-J_E , J_I : Strength of excitatory (E) and inhibitory (I) synapses.
-P{IN} , P_I : Fraction of synapses onto excitatory (IN) and inhibitory (I) targets made locally within the same hypercolumn, as opposed to long-range projections to other hypercolumns.
+A proportion of local excitatory synapses was reserved to be made only with other neurons within the same SSN $(P+)$ .
+Long-range excitatory connections were also sensitive to SSN membership, under the parameter $P_M$ . $J_E$ , $J_I$ : Strength of excitatory (E) and inhibitory (I) synapses. $P{IN}$ , $P{I}$ : Fraction of synapses onto excitatory (IN) and inhibitory (I) targets made locally within the same hypercolumn, as opposed to long-range projections to other hypercolumns.
 For simplicity, only connections from a single excitatory and inhibitory neuron are shown; projection rules are identical for all neurons in the model. (d) Placed in visual space, the central population corresponded to approximately 1° of visual space; the surround populations were defined to cover approximately 4.5° of visual space.
-Scale bar: 1°v

-$P+ \rightarrow 1$, all excitatory connections are made within the same SSN.
-As $P+ \rightarrow 1/M$, all synapses are distributed equally across all SSNs; equivalent to fully random connectivity within a column (here, M is the number of SSNs in each column).
-Long-range connections were also SSN-specific under the control of a parameter P_M (with analogous definition as P+).
+recurrent excitatory connections.
+In contrast, inhibitory neurons have equal probabilities of forming recurrent inhibitory connections to all neurons within a column, regardless of SSN membership.
+This architecture is known to exist in rodent visual cortex [32, 34, 41, 48, 49], but has not been examined experimentally or computationally in columnar visual cortex.
+In this paper we refer to this form of specificity as SSN-specific connectivity.
+SSN-specificity in our model could be replaced by the presence of strong recurrent excitatory feedback on the scale of single cortical neurons, if necessary.
+The strength of SSN-specificity was under the control of a parameter $P+$ (see Methods).
+As $P+ \to 1$ , all excitatory connections are made within the same SSN.
+As $P+ \to 1/M$ , all synapses are distributed equally across all SSNs; equivalent to fully random connectivity within a column (here, M is the number of SSNs in each column).
+Long-range connections were also SSN-specific under the control of a parameter $P_M$ (with analogous definition as $P+$ ).
 All parameter values were selected to be realistic estimates for cat area 17 (see Table 1).

 Our model examined modulation of orientation-tuned responses, caused by inputs from the visual surround, carried by long-range excitatory connections within the superficial layers of columnar cortex.
-Our model did not investigate the emergence of orientation tuning, which occurs from convergence of thalamic afferents into cortex58.
+Our model did not investigate the emergence of orientation tuning, which occurs from convergence of thalamic afferents into cortex [60].
 We assumed that the neurons in our model resided in the superficial layers of cortex, and therefore received orientation-tuned input primarily from layer 4.